IT114118-FYP/Roomac-API/resources/docs/groups/user-ban.md

-## Remove the specified resource from storage.
+## Remove a user ban record

+Remove a user ban record